Find your nearest Bupa Dental clinic

 Crowns and bridges are prosthetic teeth that can fill gaps in the mouth or restore the natural appearance, strength and function of your smile.
 They are cemented onto the teeth and are not removable.

 Crowns can be made from metal, porcelain or ceramic and are designed to look like your natural teeth.
-Bridges can be thought of as a type of fixed denture that
+Bridges can be thought of as a type of fixed denture that fill gaps in your teeth, supported by crowns on either side.

 Dentures can be used to replace a whole set of teeth (full dentures) or individual teeth (partial dentures).
 Your prosthodontist will design your dentures to fit your mouth and choose a shade that looks like your natural teeth.